6500 computer systems

 C64 stood out from other microcomputers by having a sound synthesizer chip named SID.
 By comparing ports of same games, C64's audio sounds nearly like real musical instruments, while Atari's audio sounds computerish.

 Atari BASIC was far better (though C128's BASIC 7 became comparable), had Atari-specific commands, may have been faster.
 Atari had its own DOS, could boot into a useful notepad program.
 Commodore's 1541 disk drive was notorious for being glacially slow, instead of developing a DOS, Commodore hacked BASIC to send 1541 commands by strings.

 Atari 6500 systems lasted long.
-Author saw an Atari at a business that was running continuously for >~15 years.
+This author saw an Atari at a business that was running continuously for >~15 years.
 Two C64 systems, often turned off, failed after ~1..~2 years.

 other 6500 systems